-New Trustees have a comprehensive induction coordinated by senior staff and fellow Trustees; this includes, for example, time spent with staff to find out about the work of the Charity, a visit to a neonatal unit (although this has not been possible to arrange for Trustees appointed in the last year), and buddying with an experienced Trustee.
+New Trustees have a comprehensive induction coordinated by senior staff and fellow Trustees; this includes, for example, time spent with staff to find out about the work of the Charity, a visit to a neonatal unit, and buddying with an experienced Trustee.
 All Trustees are offered ongoing training as required, as well as regular opportunities to engage with the Charity's beneficiaries, stakeholders and supporters.